nicoleump/ga-dsiplus/roadmap/week01/readme.md

 * I promise to remember that while changing my life is going to feel hard, scary, and lonely at times, I am never alone.

-* I promise to be a part of making the future of the General Assembly community stronger than it is today
+* I promise to be a part of making the future of the General Assembly community stronger than it is today.

-* I promise to show up on time and do outcomes homework
+* I promise to show up on time and do outcomes homework.

 ## Our Promise:
 * To have your back, to push you, and hold you accountable